 6) You will more accurately predict other peoples’ behaviour

 By focusing on what motivates other people’s behaviour, you will be better able to understand how to interact with the people you work with or are close to.
 You may also be able to predict their actions or reactions.

 7) You will be better able to motivate the people around you

 If you know what motivates others, how they want to be treated and what they want to achieve, then you will be better equipped to inspire and motivate them.

 8) You will more effectively convince others of your point of view

 If you’ve established yourself as a good listener and a caring coworker, people will be more likely to listen to your viewpoint.

-In a professional capacity, you will be in a better position to effectively lead and inspire others, as well as a more caring, compassionate companion in relationships.
+Empathy will help you understand your coworkers, family and friends better.
+You will be in a better position to effectively lead and inspire others, as well as develop more caring and compassionate relationships.

-Feel ready to start making a difference?
-Find out more about GVI’s international, award-winning volunteering programs and internships, and choose from community development, animal care, teaching, women’s empowerment, and conservation projects worldwide.
+Feel ready to start cultivating your ability to empathise?
+Find out more about GVI’s international, award-winning volunteering programs and internships, and work with people from around the world on development initiatives.